The Newsroom (Canadian TV series): Main characters

 During a fundraising party he mishears a woman he is talking to about abortion, thinking she said, "the decision should be between the woman, her doctor and her dog."
 After "listening to [their] polls", the campaign team decides it best for Walcott to be anti-abortion, and at an anti-abortion rally he falls victim to a slip of the tongue, saying, "I believe life begins at masturbation".
 Walcott's attempts to garner additional support include making appearances with his ex-wife and a disabled person, both of whom are represented by agents demanding more money per appearance.

 During a campaign speech, Walcott is shot and ends up in a coma with a bullet lodged in his brain.
 While watching the results of the election on the news, the campaign team celebrates its win just as Walcott dies in the hospital bed beside them.

 In Escape from the Newsroom, Walcott returns to his job as news anchor.
-His "death" was clarified as a two-year coma.
+His "death" is clarified as a two-year coma.
 Walcott offers Atom Egoyan a story idea about "a news anchor, who's shot in the head, is in a coma for two years, but survives with a bullet lodged in his brain, and then struggles to return to his news desk."
 After Egoyan says to Walcott that he read about the same thing happening to Walcott, Walcott seems surprised and says, "yeah, there is a parallel there somewhere."

 Karen Mitchell (Karen Hines) is a segment producer, and the news department's only real example of intelligence and professionalism.
 Karen seems to be the only one who takes journalistic integrity seriously, while the others try to find ways to boost ratings by glamourizing news stories with sensationalism.

 Karen is apt to point out the ignorant prejudices of most of the staff, as they, in turn, tease her for not being able to find a date.
 Findlay suspects her of being a lesbian after she is featured in a feminist magazine as one of ten women in the news who make a difference.
 He "connects the dots" of her different personality traits to arrive at this conclusion, including observations of her not being able to sustain a male-female relationship, the fact that she knows the editor of a women's magazine, and that she is aggressive, argumentative, sure of herself and moralistic.
 Karen, however, is not a lesbian, as this only illustrates Findlay's way of thinking.

 When offering her suggestion on characters profiles for Findlay's sitcom idea, after ridiculing Findlay she went on to describe a character based on herself that should be "highly intelligent and attractive in an unconventional way, with very strong legs from the years and years of yoga and running that she has had to do to keep her sanity in a toxic psychic environment that is 'the newsroom', and basically far too busy doing her job to get involved in your stupidity or, I'm sorry, your character's stupidity."